MicheleGrieco/microblog/README.md

 * Flash message display
 * Example posts shown on the home page (currently hardcoded)
 * User profile pages at `/user/<username>`
+* Edit profile page for the logged-in user
 * HTML templates with Jinja2

 ---